 Skilled word reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.
 This is why phonics is emphasised in the early teaching of reading to beginners (i.e. unskilled readers) when they start school.
-At Harvills Hawthorn Primary School, to teach our children systematic synthetic phonics, we use Bug Club Phonics.
+At Harvills Hawthorn Primary School, we teach our children systematic synthetic phonics using Bug Club Phonics.

 Each phonic phase is split up into units, which represent a group of phonemes.
+Phonemes are introduced alongside the actions outlined in Bug Club Phonics.

 Each phoneme is introduced through a 'phoneme session' and each unit is concluded with a 'language session' (see session structure).
 Language sessions combine teaching of irregular words with using words in the context of captions and sentences.
 These sessions also serve to consolidate the teaching of reading and spelling in phoneme sessions and promote early comprehension skills.